 Angelfish Turning Yellow

-Angelfish may turn yellow depending on their breed.
+Angelfish may turn yellow depending on their sub-species.
 For example, zebra angelfish or silver angelfish may take on a yellow hue when mating, stressed, or even randomly.

-However, other kinds of angelfish become yellow due to poor water quality or overcrowding.
-Be sure to check your tank’s chemical balance and water levels.
-If too many fish are in the tank, you may need to separate them.
+However, other angelfish become yellow due to poor water quality or overcrowding.
+Check the tank’s chemical balance and water levels.
+If too many fish are in the tank, you should separate them.

 Angelfish Turning Red

-Redness in your angelfish is a sign of ammonia poisoning if it’s not an iconic color for its breed.
-This isn’t just a change in hue, but actual burns appearing on your fish.
-The chemical imbalance will eat away at its body and cause discomfort.
-Be sure to change your water more frequently, and check the chemical balance.
+Redness in angelfish signifies ammonia poisoning if it’s not an iconic color for its breed.
+This isn’t just a change in hue, but burns appearing on the fish.

 Angelfish Turning Green

-A green hue in your angelfish signifies they’ve contracted Velvet Disease or other sicknesses.
-When paired with irregular swimming habits and heavy breathing, that’s bad news.
-Your fish may be nearing a fatal stage in its illness.
+A green hue in angelfish signifies they’ve contracted Velvet Disease or another sickness.
+That’s extremely negative, especially when paired with irregular swimming habits and heavy breathing.

 Angelfish Turning White

-Angelfish may turn white due to a lack of oxygen in their tank.
+Angelfish may turn white due to a lack of oxygen in the tank.
 This causes their stripes to fade and their brighter colors to dim.
 This will give them a grey, washed-out look.

 Angelfish Turning Orange

-If an angelfish suddenly brightens to an orange, especially around the dorsal fins, you may have a koi angelfish.
+If an angelfish suddenly brightens to an orange around the dorsal fins, you have a koi angelfish.

-It’s common for these breeds to be kept in poor, over-packed conditions in pet stores.
+It’s common for them to be kept in poor, over-packed conditions in pet stores.
 This causes them to fade in color, losing their orange hue.
-When that happens, new owners may buy the fish, believing it’s a different breed.
-Once it has a healthy environment, it will brighten up and reveal its telltale coloring.

 Angelfish Turning Black

-An explosion of black coloring on your angelfish usually means it’s happy and comfortable.
+Black usually means it’s comfortable.
 After all, white is more prominent when the stripes fade, as the fish may seem blacker when these stripes brighten up again.

-This is a natural change if the angelfish has recently been transferred from a pet store or a poorly regulated tank because it proves that your tank is healthy enough for it.
+This is a natural change if the angelfish has recently been transferred from a pet store.

 Angelfish Turning Brown

-If your angelfish turns a light brown, this may be a natural part of its color-changing habits.
-The black stripes may dull as the fish sleeps and appear brown; light changes may also cause this hue to fade.
+If an angelfish turns a light brown, this may be a natural part of its color-changing habits.
+The black stripes may dull as the fish sleeps and appear brown.
+Light changes may also cause this hue to fade.

-However, if your angelfish turns dark brown and maintains this color, it may have Velvet Disease.
-This will cause them to grow gold, brown, or green.
+However, if the angelfish turns dark brown and maintains this color, it may have Velvet Disease.
+This will cause the fish to turn gold, brown, or green.